amit08255/debug-js-tricks/README.md

           var N = fn.name
           var S = F && ((N && ['', N]) || fn.toString().match(/function ([^\(]+)/))
           const name = (!F && 'not a function') || (S && S[1] || 'anonymous');
-          console.log(name, arguments); // Here you can do whatever actions you want return call.apply(this, arguments);
+          console.log(name, arguments, this); // Here you can do whatever actions you want return call.apply(this, arguments);
     };
 }());